Violence, repression, manipulation; the uncomfortable realities of contemporary life are exposed in Mihael Milunović’s enticing creations.

 Collection Telenor, Oslo, Norway

-Collection Renoir, France, Austria
+Collection Renoir, Paris, France

-Collection Maya Picasso, France
+Collection Maya Picasso, Paris, France

 Collection Barzai-Hollander, Brussels, Belgium